 Based on Table 4-4 it can be concluded that most important issues to be addressed in the algorithm development are performance of the time series method, heterogeneity within the pixel, resolution scaling of the measurement, effects of the topography, and effects of different land cover types.
 Additionally, the mitigation of the RFI in the measurements is a major concern.
 Regarding the quality of the ancillary data soil moisture and VWC require the most attention.
 Also the masks of dense vegetation, mountain area and urban areas need further development.
+The table was developed prior to execution of the SMAPVEX12 campaign in June-July 2012 and the open algorithm issues impacted the design of the campaign (see Section 5.5.2.7).

 Table 4-4.
-Level 2 Algorithm Issues and Prioritization
+Level 2/3 Algorithm Issues and Prioritization

 Table 4-4.
-Level 2 Algorithm Issues and Prioritization

-Level 2/3
+Level 2 Level 2/3 Product

 Issues SM P SM A SM A/P FT

 Algorithm questions

 Algorithm selection 0 • • 0

 Time series performance • • •

 Heterogeneity • • • •

 Azimuthal dependency • 0 0

 Resolution scaling • • • 0

 Topography effects • • • •

-Separability soil and vegetation •
+Soil and Veg. separability •

 Vegetation types • • • 0

 RFI mitigation • • • 0

 Ancillary data

 Soil temperature • 0 •

 Vegetation temperature 0 0 0

 Soil texture 0 0 0 0

 Roughness 0 • 0 0

 VWC • • • 0

 Dense vegetation mask • • • •

 Mountain mask • • • •

 Land cover mask • • • •

 Urban area mask • • • •

 Water body mask 0 0 0 0

 Freeze/snow mask 0 0 0

 New input required

-o - New input useful but not required
+o - New input useful but n ot required

 Vacant - Not an issue